Skip to main content

 To be eligible for admission to the advanced level and become professional social work majors, students must meet the following minimum criteria:

-• Have a 2.50 GPA on a four-point scale (lower considered on a case-by-case basis)
+• Have a 2.0 GPA on a four-point scale (lower considered on a case-by-case basis)

-• Submit a supportive or generally positive reference letter from the volunteer site supervisor(s), or a faculty member
+• Submit a supportive or generally positive reference letter from the volunteer site supervisor(s), or a college/university faculty member

-• Demonstrate college-level writing skills
+• Demonstrate college-level writing skills.

-• Show potential for commitment to the National Association of Social Workers (NASW) Code of Ethics
+• Show potential for commitment to the National Association of Social Workers (NASW) Code of Ethics.

 The School of Social Work does not give academic credit for work or life-experience.